There is intervention and then there is effective intervention—or is just doing something better than doing nothing?

-Be assured that we, at Recovery Café, are convinced by the research or, the lack of it.
-At Recovery Café, we offer both individual and group support for individuals in relationship with another who is misusing or possibly dependent or addicted to alcohol or some other drug.
+Be assured that we are convinced by the research or the lack of it.
+We offer both individual and group support for individuals in relationship with another who is misusing or possibly dependent or addicted to alcohol or some other drug.
 We are trained in and use the evidence based method of intervention known as CRAFT (Community Reinforcement and Family Treatment).
-CRAFT is the foundation of the book: Getting Your Loved One Sober: Alternatives to Nagging, Pleading and Threatening, by Robert J. Meyers, PhD and Brenda L. Wolfe, PhD and was featured on the HBO series on Addiction (see video clip of Bob Meyers).
+CRAFT is the foundation of the book: Getting Your Loved One Sober: Alternatives to Nagging, Pleading and Threatening by Robert J. Meyers, PhD and Brenda L. Wolfe, PhD and was featured on the HBO series on Addiction (see video clip of Bob Meyers).

 If you are living in or affected by another substance abuse and are ready to begin thinking about what you can do to differently that will be effective for you and them, give us a call and talk to our intake coordinator or one of the CRAFT counselors.